top of page

 • If you change your citizenship, please contact us first.

-Driving in the UAE
+Health Insurance Requirements in the UAE

 You may use your foreign (EU, US, Canada) driving license in the UAE, as long as you do not have a fully approved UAE residence visa!